ACME-OUI/acme-web-fe/apps/poller/api_spec.md

       GET
       - params: {"request": "next"}
         responds with the next job on the queue and changes that jobs status to "in_progress"

+    - Stop
+      POST
+      - params: {"request": "stop", "job_id": job_id}
+      Changes the status of the job to "stop"

     - New Jobs
       GET: